Residential conveyancing timescales

 For example, if you are a first-time buyer purchasing a new-build property with a mortgage in principle, it could take six weeks.
 However, if you are buying a leasehold property that requires a lease extension, this process can take significantly longer; additional charges will also apply.

-The key stages of a residential freehold sale
+How long does a residential freehold sale take?

 The time it takes from your offer being accepted until you complete the sale of your house depends on several factors.
 The average sale conveyancing process is between 10 and 14 weeks.
 However, this can vary depending on several factors.